kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Kyma subscription cleanup

-Certain properties which were not applicable after Knative migration have been removed.
+Certain properties which are no longer applicable after Knative migration have been removed.

 ## Service Mesh

-### Authentication on paths disabled
+### Disable authentication on selected API paths

 With this release, it is possible to expose an API with authentication disabled on certain paths.
-It is useful for scenarios in which an API is hosting public assets, such as schemas, or login endpoints.
+It is useful for scenarios in which an API hosts public assets, such as schemas or login endpoints.

-To disable authentication on paths, there is a new **triggerRule** field in the API CRD, which contains `excludedPaths` object representing paths on which authentication should be disabled.
-The rest of the paths remain secured, meaning that the authentication is enabled.
-You can specify a matching method for paths using `exact`,`prefix`,`sufix` and `regex`.
+To allow disabling authentication on selected paths, there is a new **triggerRule** field in the Api CRD, which contains the `excludedPaths` object that represents the paths on which authentication should be disabled.
+The rest of the service's paths remain secured, meaning that the authentication is enabled.
+You can specify a matching method for paths using `exact`,`prefix`,`suffix` and `regex`.
 Read [this](https://kyma-project.io/docs/1.3/components/api-gateway/#custom-resource-custom-resource) document for more details.